Site Builder is a legacy product and is no longer available to new Customers. |

 Category Pages

-A category page is similar in function to the inventory page except that instead of listing all your items or products, it lists the items or products specific to one category.
-It is made up of two component blocks: a category feature block and the item or product grid.
+A category page is similar to the inventory page except that instead of listing all your items or products, it lists the items or products specific to one category.
+It comprises two component blocks: a category feature block and the item or product grid.

 Item/Product Grid